I’VE WATCHED BASEBALL FOR YEARS. WHAT’S DIFFERENT ABOUT VINTAGE BASE BALL?

 - Unlike modern baseball, the home team doesn’t always bat in the bottom half of an inning.
-Who bats last is determined by the arbiter throwing a bat between the team captains.
+Who bats last is determined by the umpire throwing a bat between the team captains.
 Whoever grabs the knob of the bat chooses the order of first offense or defense.

 - The field is the same size and shape as the modern game, but bases are 12” square.
 Home plate is a 12” painted white disc.
 First and third bases are half way into foul territory.
-A line is drawn parallel to the pitchers point through home plate; hence the arbiter’s call, “striker to the line.”
+A line is drawn parallel to the pitchers point through home plate; hence the umpire’s call, “striker to the line.”

-- The umpire is often called the “arbiter,” and he usually positions himself behind and to the side of the striker.
+- The umpire is often called the “umpire,” and he usually positions himself behind and to the side of the striker.
 He is to loudly announce foul balls and balks, assess fines for ungentlemanly behavior, and request the input of the crowd if a close play is in dispute.

 - After the first inning, the first striker up isn’t necessarily the next player in the order.
 Instead, he is the player following the last man who made an out in the previous inning.